 Land use planning and urban design

-Applying Human Factors methods to study some of the problems of urban planning and design
+The Land Use Planning and Urban Design theme is exploring and disseminating the value of applying Human Factors methods to study some of the perennial problems of urban planning and design.

 Applying systems thinking theory to reduce occupational accidents